Mooy1/InfinityExpansion/README.md

 Advanced Disenchanter - a faster auto disenchanter

-Quarry - Mines resources for you at the cost of lots of power.
+Quarries - Mines resources for you at the cost of lots of power.

 Infinity Forge - WIP used to craft Infinity Items

+Storage Units - Hold huge amounts of items, work with cargo

 Infinity Machines - much faster versions of machines, crafted with infinity ingots

 # Materials

+Magsteel - Magnesium and steel alloy

 Magnonium Ingot - crafted with lots of magnesium

-Cores - crafted with large amounts of a material
+Cores and singularities - crafted with large amounts of a material

+Machine circuits, cores, and plates - Used to craft machines

-Infinity Ingot - WIP crafted with large amounts of many cores and ingots
+Infinity Ingot - crafted with many singularities

 Void Dust - geo miner resource from the end or void biome